shyjuk/Restic-Backups-Guide/Restic - Guide.md

 When finished, quit with Ctrl-c or umount the mountpoint.
 ```

-With a second SSH session, we can list the contents of the `/mnt/restic` directory.
+From within a second SSH session, we can list the contents of the `/mnt/restic` directory.

 ```
 deep@ubuntu-vm:~$ ls -l /mnt/restic